exercism/v3/languages/elixir/exercises/concept/regular-expressions/.docs/instructions.md

 You would can see there are some similarities between each of them, and decide to write some composable regular expression patterns.

-## 1. Write patterns for each numeric component
+## 1. Match the day, month, and year from a date

 Implement `day/0`, `month/0`, and `year/0` to return a string pattern which, when compiled, would match the numeric components in `"01/01/1970"` (`dd/mm/yyyy`).
 The date and month may appear as `1` or `01` (left padded with zeroes).